Dante Fowler: Los Angeles Rams

 On October 30, 2018, Fowler was traded to the Los Angeles Rams in exchange for a compensatory third-round selection (Quincy Williams) in the 2019 NFL draft and a fifth-round selection in the 2020 NFL draft, which ended up being used to select Collin Johnson.
 Due to a change to the 3–4 defense, Fowler moved to right outside linebacker with the Rams.
-In 8 games of 2018, Fowler finished with 21 tackles, 2 sacks, a pass defended, and a forced fumble.
+In eight games in the 2018 season, Fowler finished with 21 tackles, two sacks, a pass defended, and a forced fumble.
 In the playoffs, the Rams defeated the Dallas Cowboys in the Divisional Round and Fowler recorded 2 tackles and a sack.
 In the NFC Championship Game against the New Orleans Saints, Fowler recorded 5 tackles and 0.5 sacks in a 26–23 overtime victory to advance to Super Bowl LIII and Fowler made a huge play in overtime when he hit Drew Brees to set up an interception by John Johnson III.
 The Rams played the Patriots in the Super Bowl but lost 13–3.
-Fowler recorded 4 tackles in the loss.
+Fowler recorded four tackles in the loss.

 On March 11, 2019, Fowler signed a one-year, $14 million contract extension with the Rams.
 In the season-opener against the Carolina Panthers, Fowler sacked Cam Newton twice as the Rams won on the road by a score of 30–27.
 During Week 7 against the Atlanta Falcons, he sacked Matt Ryan three times in the 37–10 road victory.
 Three weeks later against the Pittsburgh Steelers, Fowler recovered a fumbled snap by center Maurkice Pouncey and returned it for a 26 yard touchdown in the 17–12 road loss.
 During Week 16 against the San Francisco 49ers, he sacked Jimmy Garoppolo 2.5 times during a 34–31 road loss.
+He finished the 2019 season with 11.5 sacks, 58 tackles, six passes defended, two forced fumbles, and one fumble recovery for a touchdown.